What Does It Mean To Be A Biromantic Heterosexual?

 Terms And Conditions: The Wide Array Of Sexual Identities

-Because there is very little education widely available in schools and other public forums regarding sexuality and the spectrum it encompasses, many people are unaware of their own sexual identities and the complex ways that they can be expressed, and many adopt a single identity, without ever evaluating or working through the possibilities that exist.
+Because there is very little education widely available in schools and other public forums regarding sexuality and the spectrum it encompasses, many people are unaware of their own sexual identities and the complex ways that they can be expressed.
+Many adopt a single identity without ever evaluating or working through the possibilities that exist.

-Far from having only three separate and distinct forms of sexuality, human beings exhibit a vast array of sexual appetites, beliefs, and interests, and these can easily change, shift, and morph over time.
-Some of these interests and desires may lay dormant, out of fear, or uncertainty, and some of them may only be expressed within the confines of a strong romantic connection and relationship.
+Far from having only three separate and distinct forms of sexuality, human beings exhibit a vast array of sexual appetites, beliefs, and interests.
+These can easily change, shift, and morph over time.
+Some of these interests and desires may lay dormant, out of fear or uncertainty, and some of them may only be expressed within the confines of a strong romantic connection and relationship.

 What Does “Biromantic” Mean?

-The term "biromantic" describes someone who experiences romantic feelings for people of multiple genders.
+The term “biromantic” describes someone who experiences romantic feelings for people of multiple genders.
 Romantic feelings are feelings rooted in romance and emotion rather than having another source or another means of expression.
-Romantic feelings are the feelings responsible for the impulse to brush a loved one's hair out of their eyes, or the desire to share your life with someone.
-Romantic attraction is also responsible for the desire to create a close, intimate relationship with someone, as well as the desire to turn to a specific person when in need of love, comfort, and acceptance.
+Romantic attraction is also responsible for the desire to create a close, intimate relationship with someone and the desire to turn to a specific person when in need of love, comfort, and acceptance.

 For many, romantic attraction lies along the same line as their sexual attraction, but this is not always the case.
 Romantic attraction is a small and focused aspect of the attraction or sexuality spectrum as a whole and can be extremely nuanced in its expression over time.
-Because romantic attraction often focuses on traits of individual human beings, biromantic people are often mistaken or confused for people who identify as pansexual, but the two are different, as one is indicative of sexual desire, and the other is indicative of emotional interest.
+Because romantic attraction often focuses on traits of individual human beings, biromantic people are often mistaken or confused for people who identify as pansexual.
+Still, the two are different, as one indicates a sexual desire, and the other indicates emotional interest.

 Romantic Attraction Versus Sexual Attraction

-Although romantic attraction and sexual attraction are usually considered the same, the two are different in the way they are expressed and the effect they have on a person.
+Although romantic attraction and sexual attraction are usually considered the same, the two are different in how they are expressed and their effect on a person.
 If you are sexually attracted to someone, you are interested in having sex with that person.
 This is usually an involuntary response to someone and frequently occurs quickly, without warning or a conscious effort.
-The sexual attraction is responsible for sexual impulses and is typically the primary requirement for engaging in a sexual relationship or encounter with someone.
+The sexual attraction is responsible for sexual impulses and is typically the primary requirement for engaging in a sexual relationship or encountering someone.

 Conversely, a romantic attraction is an attraction involving emotion.
-Romantic attraction is rooted in the desire to be emotionally close to someone and share a romantic bond.
 Usually, your romantic attraction yields feelings of love, devotion, or affection.
 These feelings can evolve into sexual attraction for some but might remain perpetually and firmly in the realm of romantic attraction.

-For many people, romantic and sexual attraction are inextricably intertwined, but for many others, the two do not necessarily need to live in tandem, and the two are seemingly at odds with one another, or one form of interest is more wide-ranging than the other.
-For this reason, someone might identify as biromantic, while firmly maintaining that they are hetero-or-homosexual.
+For many people, romantic and sexual attraction are inextricably intertwined.
+Still, the two do not necessarily need to live in tandem for many others, and the two are seemingly at odds with one another, or one form of interest is more wide-ranging than the other.
+For this reason, someone might identify as biromantic while firmly maintaining that they are hetero-or-homosexual.

 What Avenues Of Sexuality Does “Heterosexual” Cover?

-Although heterosexual was once understood as a small and limited expression of sexuality, there are other aspects of the sexuality spectrum that can come into play here.
+Although heterosexuality was once understood as a small and limited expression of sexuality, other aspects of the sexuality spectrum can play here.
 Someone may be heterosexual, but biromantic, just as someone can be both heterosexual and aromantic, or uninterested in pursuing a romantic relationship.
 Heterosexuality can also be paired with heteroromantic, meaning that someone is only attracted to the opposite sex for romantic relationships.
-Someone who identifies as heterosexual, though, could potentially also identify as homoromantic, and experience romantic attraction to individuals of the same sex.
-This is known as a "cross-orientation," or "mixed-orientation," as it contains two opposing forms of attraction within the same body.
+However, someone who identifies as heterosexual could also identify as homoromantic and experience romantic attraction to individuals of the same sex.
+This is known as a “cross-orientation,” or “mixed-orientation,” as it contains two opposing forms of attraction within the same body.

 Understanding sexuality and attraction as living on a spectrum is important because it demonstrates the enormous diversity present in relationships.
-Understanding of diversity relieves much of the stigma surrounding sexual and attraction orientations, and how they are expressed, and allows people of all orientations and genders to come to their unique expressions of themselves without fear, limitation, or confusion.
+Understanding diversity relieves much of the stigma surrounding sexual and attraction orientations and how they are expressed and allows people of all orientations and genders to come to their unique expressions of themselves without fear, limitation, or confusion.

 Biromantic Heterosexual Versus Heteroromantic Bisexual

 Conversely, someone who identifies as heteroromantic only experiences romantic attraction to individuals of the opposite sex.
 If a female is heteroromantic, for instance, she will only experience romantic attraction to males.
 If a male is heteroromantic, he will only experience attraction to females.
-A heteroromantic, bisexual female, however, may only experience romantic attraction to males but can experience sexual attraction to people of 2 or more genders.
+However, a heteroromantic bisexual female may only experience romantic attraction to males but can experience sexual attraction to people of 2 or more genders.

 Sexuality And Mental Health

 Identifying as heterosexual or homosexual is associated with the fewest number of mental health concerns.
-This may be due, in part, to the likelihood of acceptance within both arenas; although people who identify as homosexual are not as well or widely accepted as people who identify as heterosexual.
+This may be due, in part, to the likelihood of acceptance within both arenas.
+However, people who identify as homosexual are not as well or widely accepted as people who identify as heterosexual.
 The mental health issues and sources of concern increase the more varied and complex your sexual orientation is, including bisexuality and other forms of sexual expression.
-Some psychologists have posited that this is due primarily to the lack of community for people who exist on a broader spectrum than the standard hetero/homosexual and romantic, while others have not identified an exact reason for the disparity.
+Some psychologists have posited that this is due primarily to the lack of community for people who exist on a broader spectrum than the standard hetero/homosexual and romantic.
+In contrast, others have not identified an exact reason for the disparity.

 No matter the precise reason, though, the effect remains the same: if you experience a romantic or sexual attraction that deviates from the norm, you may be at greater risk for depression, anxiety, and other disorders.
 Soliciting the help of a therapist, such as the therapists working through ReGain.us, can help mitigate the effects of these conditions, as well as helping you sort through your identity.
 Therapists may also be able to point you in the direction of help and support for your unique identity and experience, ranging from local support groups to forums and support groups online.